-The history of the High Kings of Ireland is one of the more significant parts of Irish history or culture.
-A High King of Ireland is a historical figure in Ireland, also known as an Ard Rí who claimed Lordship of the country.
+The High Kings of Ireland is a significant part of Irish history and mythology.
+They were historical and legendry figures known as an Ard Rí who claimed Lordship of the entire island of Ireland.